zakdances/Anim/README.md

 This will place the definition in a global bag.
 You don't assign views, delays, or durations here.
 That's because, in the Anim world, animations are defined seperately from views and durations.
 You assign those when you instantiate Anims in your timeline.
-Also, delays are created as seperate Anims, not as attributes (with one small caveat, as you'll see later).
+Also, **delays are created as seperate Anims**, not as attributes.

-Step 2 // Create a timeline and instantiate Anims inside...then run your timeline.
+##### *Step 2* // Create a timeline and instantiate Anims inside...then run your timeline.

 Choose either a NSArray (sequential play) or NSSet (simultaneous play) to represent your timeline.